 I wish I knew of dryer brushes when I was just dipping my toes in hairstyling, back when I had long, fine locks that frizzed with the slightest provocation.
 My morning routine had no room for maneuvering a flat iron in unison with a brush.
 I left the house in a rush with my tresses limp or damp.
-Something like the Revlon one-step hair dryer and volumizer professional hot air brush would have made a big difference.
+A hot air brush would have made a big difference, that’s why I took a closer look at the Revlon one-step hair dryer and volumizer professional hot air brush.

 Things to Consider Before Buying a Hot Air Brush